TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 99 - 10/3 (Wednesday)

 Part of me was hoping I could end this 100 days of code by finishing project 7.
 But nope, not even close.
 Anyway, just going back over lessons tonight.
 This might sound grim but I actually am making progress.
 I believe I can do this.
 It will happen.
 Just have to keep on codin' and Reactin'.

+### Day 100 - 10/4 (Thursday)

+Wow, 100 straight days of writing code.
+Now that's something.
+Lucky for me, I had today off from work so I spent most of the day working through project 7.
+And I'll probably be spending the entire weekend on it.
+I've only spent at least **8 million hours** on it at this point.
+The good news is that I think I'm heading towards a complete project finally.
+Almost done.
+I was hoping I could submit it for my last day of #100DaysOfCode but I'm not quite there yet.
+However, things are coming along and maybe with any luck I can submit over the weekend.
+Good luck to me!